Adaptive measurement strategy for quantum subspace methods: METHODS

 where the Hamiltonian is expressed as $H = \sum_Q c_{\rm Q} P_Q~(c_Q\in\mathbb{R}, P_Q\in\{I, X, Y, Z\}^{\otimes N})$ in the second line.

 To solve the generalized eigenvalue equation in Eq.~\eqref{eq:qse}, quantum measurements are necessary to determine the matrix elements $\widetilde{H}_{ij}$ and $\widetilde{S}_{ij}$ as defined by equations \eqref{eq:h_mat} and~\eqref{eq:s_mat}.
 To make efficient use of the limited measurement resources, it is desirable to obtain precise results with as few measurements as possible.
 However, the optimal measurement strategy for QSE cannot be determined solely from the Hamiltonian; it depends on the solution of the generalized eigenvalue equation itself.
-Therefore, it is crucial to develop methods that handle such a non-linearity.
+While the error of $E_{\rm SE}$ due to the measurement error can be upper-bounded~\cite{yoshioka_gse_2022}, it is favorable to minimize the error by choosing a suboptimal measurement strategy.
+Therefore, here we develop adaptive computation methods that are inspired by solvers for nonlinear eigenvalue problems.